attila9778/aws_athena_datasource_connector/README.md

 permission for the connector Lambda to write to the S3 spill bucket.

-Queries that have a query result bigger than 2 MB/GB are stored in the spill bucket.
+Queries that have a query result [bigger than 6 MB are stored in the spill bucket](https://repost.aws/questions/QUa5rsUCCaQE-L0_BryLhZ7A/athena-spill-bucket-issue-dynamo-connect-lambda).
 When the connector was initially tested, we used only small queries that did not exceed this limit.
 After it when we were giving it more realistic queries, we hit the limit and got the misterious error.